-- You live in our geographic service area (see the "Here is the plan service area for our plan" portion below for the description of our service area) - -- and -- you have both Medicare Part A and Medicare Part B

-- -- and -- you do not have End-Stage Renal Disease (ESRD), with limited exceptions, such as if you develop ESRD when you are already a member of a plan that we offer, or you were a member of a different plan that was terminated - -- and -you meet any additional eligibility requirements of your employer's or union's benefit administrator.
+- You have both Medicare Part A and Medicare Part B (section "What are Medicare Part A and Medicare Part B?" tells you about Medicare Part A and Medicare Part B) - -- and -- you live in our geographic service area (see the "Here is the plan service area for our plan" portion below for the description of our service area) - -- and -- you do not have End-Stage Renal Disease (ESRD), with limited exceptions, such as if you develop ESRD when you are already a member of a plan that we offer, or you were a member of a different plan that was terminated - -- and -you meet any additional eligibility requirements of your employer's or union's benefit administrator.